SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-cc-notice-new-extra-credit-samples-for-phone.markdown

 [**Particles Pipeline**](http://creators.xna.com/sample/particlespipeline)
 This sample builds on the Particles 2D sample to allow authoring of particle effects in XML files, which makes creating new particle systems and modifying particle system parameters a much simpler task.

-&nbsp;

 * * *

 I am planning to do a little particle system editor in the future and looking at that last sample, it has probably made my life that much easier.

-&nbsp;

 And just noting the first three, if your thinking of making your own Tower Defence game, you will need those!.

 **Just remember, even though these samples are written with the phone in mind they will still work for XBOX and PC Games.**

-I will probably be taking a little rest from blogging after todays post due to all my webcast and training sessions planned, but I’ll still get something out.&nbsp;&nbsp; But it wo not be regular until things settle down a bit (A lot of efforts went in to the “[Build a game in 60 Mins](http://developer.att.com/developer/index.jsp?page=webcast&id=6.3_v1_10800360 "AT&T Webcast event 3D XNA Phone starter")” session)
+I will probably be taking a little rest from blogging after todays post due to all my webcast and training sessions planned, but I’ll still get something out.
+But it wo not be regular until things settle down a bit (A lot of efforts went in to the “[Build a game in 60 Mins](http://developer.att.com/developer/index.jsp?page=webcast&id=6.3_v1_10800360 "AT&T Webcast event 3D XNA Phone starter")” session)

 But the 2D tutorial will continue with more goodness and I’ll kick off the 3D Digipen series revival as well shortly.